Want to start a company in Hong Kong? See how Statrys can help

 Best for: Founders who want fast overseas setup, with tax-free international income and strategic access to Mainland China and broader Asian markets.

 Hong Kong is one of the world’s most business-friendly locations.
-You can incorporate fully online in under an hour, with no local director required.
+You can incorporate fully online with no local director required.
 Its simple tax system only applies to income sourced in Hong Kong, making it ideal for international founders.
 The city also offers strong legal protections, reliable infrastructure, and close ties to Mainland China, Southeast Asia, and beyond.
 These strengths make it a popular choice for digital entrepreneurs, consultants, and regional headquarters.

 green-lightbulb